pytroll/satpy/doc/source/quickstart.rst

     >>> reload(sys)
     >>> sys.setdefaultencoding('utf8')

 To work with weather satellite data, one has to create an instance of the :class:`Scene` class.
-In order for mpop to get access to the data, either the current wording directory has to be set to the directory containing the data files, or the `base_dir` keyword argument has to be provided on scene creation::
+In order for satpy to get access to the data, either the current wording directory has to be set to the directory containing the data files, or the `base_dir` keyword argument has to be provided on scene creation::

     >>> import os
     >>> os.chdir("/home/a001673/data/satellite/Meteosat-10/seviri/lvl1.5/2015/04/20/HRIT")
-    >>> from mpop import Scene
+    >>> from satpy import Scene
     >>> from datetime import datetime
     >>> time_slot = datetime(2015, 4, 20, 10, 0)
     >>> global_scene = Scene(platform_name="Meteosat-10", sensor="seviri", start_time=datetime(2015, 4, 20, 10, 0))

 or::

-    >>> from mpop.scene import Scene
+    >>> from satpy.scene import Scene
     >>> from datetime import datetime
     >>> time_slot = datetime(2015, 4, 20, 10, 0)
     >>> global_scene = Scene(platform_name="Meteosat-10", sensor="seviri", start_time=datetime(2015, 4, 20, 10, 0), base_dir="/home/a001673/data/satellite/Meteosat-10/seviri/lvl1.5/2015/04/20/HRIT") # doctest: +SKIP